jmgarridopaz/jmgarridopaz.github.io/content/hexagonalarchitecture.md

 These concepts of primary (drivers) and secondary (driven) actors evoke use cases.

-So, for knowing which kind is the actor in an application-actor interaction, ask yourself “who” triggers the conversation.
-If the answer is “the actor” then it is a driver.
-If the answer is “the application” then the actor is a driven actor.
+So, for knowing which kind is the actor in an __application-actor interaction__, ask yourself __"who" triggers the conversation__.
+If the answer is "the actor" then it is a driver.
+If the answer is "the application" then the actor is a driven actor.

 <div id="tc2-3"></div>
 #### 2.3.- PORTS